LT-Intro-To-AI-SY2425/a2-movie-chatbot-oseba1/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+Accounting for all the edge cases that could occur, especially with the %.
+It has hard making sure that the % handeling worked correctly because the indexing was complex.

 2. Explain how you could use the match function for extracting information from a movie database.

+You could use it to find the important information that is relevant to the search.
+You then could use these key terms to locate a peice of data in a database.